 Travel Nurse Assignments: Live Like a Local – Pueblo, CO!

 Welcome to Pueblo, CO!
 Just 2 hours south of Denver, Pueblo is a blue-collar community situated in the high desert of southern Colorado.
 Known as the Steel City, Pueblo is one of the largest steel-producing cities in the United States.
-The abundance of jobs in the steel industry, and recently in healthcare, has attracted immigrants from around the world since the early 20th century and contributed to the city’s cosmopolitan and multicultural identity.
-The city is also one of the most affordable places in the nation in terms of cost of living, and the average home price is only $192,500.
+The abundance of jobs in the steel industry, and recently in healthcare and travel nursing, has attracted immigrants worldwide since the early 20th century and contributed to the city’s cosmopolitan and multicultural identity.
+The city is also one of the most affordable places in the nation in terms of cost of living, and the average home price is only $192,500, making it one of the most competitive travel nurse housing locations in the country.
 With an abundance of outdoor recreation, eclectic bars and restaurants, and a revitalized downtown area, more and more people are discovering one of Colorado’s best-kept secrets.

 Lake Pueblo State Park

-Lake Pueblo State Park is one of the gems of the area, located just 15 min east of downtown.
+Lake Pueblo State Park is one of the area’s gems, located just 15 min east of downtown.
 The lake provides 4,600 surface acres of water and 60 miles of shoreline for visitors to enjoy.
 It’s also a mecca for boating and fishing, with plenty of boat launches for easy access.
 In addition to the lake, 10,000 acres of parkland offer plenty of trails for hiking and biking and is also home to a diverse array of wildlife.
 There are also three campgrounds in the state park if you’re looking for an overnight stay.

-Pueblo is perfect for outdoor enthusiasts, and there are countless opportunities for activities like hiking, mountain biking, and river rafting.
+Pueblo is perfect for travel nurses who are outdoor enthusiasts, and there are countless opportunities for activities like hiking, mountain biking, and river rafting.
 The city is close to San Isabel National Forest which spans nearly 3 million acres.
-This national forest contains 23 of Colorado’s 54 fourteeners, which are mountains that are over 14,000 feet in elevation.
-You can reach the summit of most of these peaks in a day hike, without the use of specialized climbing equipment.
+This national forest contains 23 of Colorado’s 54 fourteeners, mountains that are over 14,000 feet in elevation.
+You can reach the summit of most of these peaks in a day hike without specialized climbing equipment.
 Two of the most popular peaks are Pikes Peak, which you can also drive up, and Mt.
 Elbert, the tallest mountain in Colorado at 14,433 ft.
 Both hikes are rated as easy and are perfect if you’re looking to conquer your first fourteener.
 San Isabel is also great for climbing, camping, wildlife viewing, and OHV riding.

 Looking for your next gig?
 Search our available jobs here!